NethServer/docs/administrator-manual/en/webtop5.rst

 .. image:: _static/webtop-personal_information.png

-that can be used within the parameterized fields within the domain mailcard editor:
+that can be used within the template-based fields within the domain mailcard editor:

 .. image:: _static/webtop-mailcard_editor.png